epfl-ada/ada-2022-project-zozoz/README.md

 The `/imgs` folder contains the graphic displayed in this document.

-Finally the `/src` folder contains all the code produced for this milestone.
-It contains two subfolders.
+The `/src` folder contains all the code produced for our analysis.
+It is divided in several subfolders.
 The `/src/utils` folder contains the code with the helpers functions and notebook for data creation.
-The `/src/eda` folder contains notebooks dedicated to the data analysis.
+The `/src/eda` folder contains notebooks dedicated to the data exploration for milestone 2.
 The first [notebook](/src/eda/data_inspection.ipynb) is handling the general data description and analysis.
 Whereas the second [notebook](/src/eda/initial_time_series_analysis.ipynb) focuses on analysis to support our research questions.
-Finally the `/src` folder contains a [notebook](/src/create_data.ipynb) that is used to generate our data in correct format (see below for more extensive explanations).
+Finally the `/src` folder also contains a [notebook](/src/create_data.ipynb) that is used to generate our data in correct format (see below for more extensive explanations) and [another one](/src/data_formatting.ipynb) for the final data pre-processing steps such as data integration, and features parsing and filtering.

+The `/docs` folder contains the code to build the website for our [data story](https://epfl-ada.github.io/ada-2022-project-zozoz).

 ---